IsaKiko/D3-visualising-data/05-javascript.md

 Now we want to detect if someone clicks on the cat image.
 Event listeners help us by constantly checking if someone performs a certain action.
-The second argument determines what we want to happen.
-In our case, we want to execute a function called 'meow', that we haven't written yet.

 ~~~{.js}
 var cat_image = document.getElementById('cat');